aws-samples/aws-modernization-gitops-with-weaveworks/content/22_workshop_1/_index.md

 +++
-title = "Workshop 1: Introduction to GitOps on EKS" chapter = true weight = 22
+title = "Workshop Module 1: Introduction to GitOps on EKS" chapter = true weight = 22
 +++

-# Workshop 1: Introduction to GitOps on EKS
+# Workshop Module 1: Introduction to GitOps on EKS

-In this workshop we'll introduce you to the concepts of GitOps and how to create and operate an EKS cluster using the eksctl tool.
+In this module we'll introduce you to the concepts of GitOps and how to create and operate an EKS cluster using the eksctl tool.
 This workshop is a prerequisite for all other workshops in this series.

 {{% notice warning %}}